APS College of Clinical Psychologists

 Mrs Kassandra Payne

-I am originally from Canberra, however I have lived and worked in Darwin for the last 10 Years.
+I am originally from Canberra, however I have lived and worked in Darwin for over 10 Years.
 I completed my masters at CDU, as a member of the first cohort of the Masters program.
-I started out as the student rep for the committee and have enjoyed becoming secretary more recently.
-I work primarily in private practice working with clients across the life span.
+I started out as the student rep for the committee and have enjoyed working across a number of roles and now NT Chair.
+I work in private practice working with clients across the life span.
 I have developed a passion for working with transgender, gender dysphoria, and non-binary clients as well as the broader LGBTQI+ community.
-I believe the Clinical college is important to support our profession and encourage our students and early career members be the best they can be.
-I see my role as helping the committee administratively as well as engaging in event planning and listening to members.

 Secretary